captionpoint/captionpoint-plays/PETER-PAN-scratch.md

 ---

-ANNE: I suppose, in that sense, Santa Claus-ing, the action of being Santa Claus, exists,
+## ANN:

----
+I suppose, in that sense, Santa Claus-ing, the action of being Santa Claus, exists,

 ---

 it just doesn’t match the picture of a unified Santa Claus.